Composite Fencing Cost

 Once the fence is removed you will have to take the old fencing to landfill and there will be a charge.
 If there is a lot of fencing and you don’t have the means to take the waste away yourself, you could hire a small skip for around £70 or contact a man and a van service which can cost between £35 and £60 an hour.

-Hiring a Garden Fence Installer Checklist
+Checklist: Hiring a Local Composite Garden Fence Installer

-We can help you to find a metal fence installer near you.
+We can help you to find a composite fence installer near you.
 All you need to do is fill in your postcode and then put the answers to the few questions that we ask about the job you want to do.
 You should then hear from three local contractors who will supply you with a quote.
 We recommend you have at least three quotes because that way you can easily compare each one and choose the most suitable.

 FAQs